ehazlett/nginx-rt-log/readme.md

 you will need to change it in `config.py` as well as in the Nginx LUA script.

 # Misc

+## High Traffic
-If you have significant traffic you will want to run the Python application with uWSGI or Gunicorn as the built in will be overloaded.
+If you have significant traffic you will want to run the Python application with uWSGI or Gunicorn as the built in Python server will be overloaded.
 Here is a simple uWSGI config (ini format):

 ```
 [uwsgi]